mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 This PR proposes the *FPC 1.0* architecture and supersedes the earlier [PR#21](https://github.com/hyperledger/fabric-rfcs/pull/21).
 PR#21 proposed intrusive and complex changes for an initial realization of the concept of a (stronlgy) private chaincode.
-FPC 1.0 takes a different approach as it avoids any change to the core Fabric code and provides a clean roadmap to expand the application domain.
+FPC 1.0 takes a different approach as it covers a smaller application domain but thereby avoids any change to the core Fabric code.
+How to broaden to the application domain covered in PR#21 is outlined in a roadmap of future work.

 # Summary
 [summary]: #summary